-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment situations and compulsory quarantine arrangements.
-January 25 • • • • Authorized the COVID-19 vaccine by Fosun Pharma/BioNTech for emergency use in Hong Kong.
-January 26 • • • • Announced maintenance of social distancing measures currently in place, with the directions and specifications taking effect on January 28, 2021 for seven days Announced resumption of some government basic public services from January 28, 2021, in addition to the continued provision of emergency and essential public services.
+Date Monetary Policy/Operations Fiscal Policy Measure Private Sector Regulatory Forbearance Containment Fiscal Fullcy Filvate Sector Regulatory Forbearance situations and compulsory quarantine January 25 • • • • arrangements.
+Authorized the COVID-19 vaccine by Fosun Pharma/BioNTech for emergency use in Hong Kong.
+January 26 • • • • Announced maintenance of social distancing measures currently in place, with the directions and specifications taking effect on January 28, 2021 for seven days until February 3, 2021.
+Announced resumption of some government basic public services from January 28, 2021, in addition to the continued provision of emergency and essential public services.
 January 27 • • • • Announced that, in light of the global development and the severity of the COVID-19 epidemic, the Government would include Switzerland and the United Arab Emirates as very high-risk Group B specified places, effective from February 2, 2021, to more effectively combat the epidemic.
-February 1 • • • • Announced strengthening of testing measures, whereby: in all districts in Hong Kong, if one or more new confirmed cases with unknown sources were to be found in residential buildings (including buildings for both commercial and residential uses), or there were sewage samples tested positive, which implied possible infection risks, the buildings would be included in the compulsory testing notice.
+February 1 • • • • Announced strengthening of testing measures to include any buildings that recorded one COVID-19 case with an unknown infection source, or buildings where sewage samples tested positive into the compulsory testing notice.
 February 3 • • • • Announced maintenance of social distancing measures currently in place, taking effect on February 4, 2021, for 14 days until February 17, 2021.
-Announced arrangements for face-to-face classes for all kindergartens, primary and secondary schools after the schools' Lunar New Year holidays, whereby schools would be allowed to have more students return to campuses on a half-day basis, in accordance with school-based arrangements, with the number of students capped at one-third of the total.
-February 4 • • • • Announced that the seventh round of compulsory testing for staff members of residential care homes for the elderly, residential care homes for persons with disabilities, and nursing homes would commence shortly.
-February 5 • • • • Announced tightening of testing and isolation arrangements-with effect from February 20, 2021-for exempted persons, including air crew members, sea crew members of goods vessels entering Hong Kong for cargo operations, and other exempted persons. • • • • - •
+Announced that kindergartens, primary, secondary and tutorial schools can arrange students' return to campuses on a half-day basis after their Lunar New Year holidays, with the number of students capped at one-third of the total.
+February 5 • • • • Announced tightening of testing and isolation arrangements-with effect from February 20, 2021-for exempted persons, including air crew members, sea crew members of goods vessels entering Hong Kong for cargo operations, and other exempted persons.
+February 10 • • • • Announced government departments' full resumption of normal public services from February 18, 2021.
+The government announced that from March 1, 2021, its employees and members of the public will be required to use the LeaveHomeSafe mobile app and scan QR codes before entering government buildings or offices February 17 • • • • Announced easing of some of the social distancing measures for catering businesses and scheduled premises in a gradual and orderly manner, including allowing some of the previously closed premises (including amusement game centers, fitness centers, places of public